Senjai/SCPRv4/app/controllers/api/README.md

     <td>attributions</td>
     <td>
       (Array) Attributions (i.e., Bylines).
 See <a href="#attribution-object-description">Attribution Object Description</a> for the object description. <br />
-      <strong>Note:</strong> This attribute will be empty if the object MAY have attributions, but has none.
-It will be absent if the article MAY NOT have attributions (eg. ShowEpisodes).
+      <strong>Note:</strong> This attribute will be empty (empty array) if the object MAY have attributions, but has none.
+It will be <em>absent</em> if the article MAY NOT have attributions (eg. ShowEpisodes).
     </td>
   </tr>
 </table>